 - Alumni successfully pursue graduate work at Indiana University, St. Thomas University, the Cincinnati Conservatory of Music, Boston University, and Vanderbilt University.
-Alumni Lawrence Brownlee, Sandi Patty, Bill and Gloria Gaither, Steven Curtis Chapman, and Jon McLaughlin enjoy extremely successful careers in their genres.
+Additionally, alumni Lawrence Brownlee, Sandi Patty, Bill and Gloria Gaither, Steven Curtis Chapman, Jon McLaughlin, and the Sidewalk Prophets enjoy extremely successful careers in their genres.

 - Music (18 hours): The music minor includes music theory, aural comprehension, and music literature.
 Students also complete 4 hours of piano, 2 hours of applied study, and 2 hours of music ensembles.

 - Music Performance:

 - For students whose major is not in music (18 hours): To ensure adequate performance level, students must audition on their primary instrument to be admitted into this program.
 Courses include music theory, aural comprehension, piano, and private study.